HOKA Shoes Review

 Nothing can ruin your feet faster than an ill-fitting, unsupportive pair of shoes.
 If you’re on your feet a lot, a good quality set is even more important.

-The brand has a sizable 636k following on their Facebook page and has been covered by the likes of CNBC, PR Newswire, AP News, Outside Business Journal, Triathlete, and NBC News, among several other media outlets.
+The brand has a sizable 1.4M social community and has been covered by the likes of CNBC, PR Newswire, AP News, Outside Business Journal, Triathlete, and NBC News, among several other media outlets.

-Hoka manufactures their footwear in China and ships internationally.
+Reading on, I discovered that HOKA manufactures their footwear in China, but I was happy to find that they ship internationally.
 The brand also sells their popular footwear in major retailers in several countries across the globe.

-Before you lace up and start running through our Hoka Shoes Review, take a second to look over some highlights of the brand:
+Before you lace up and start running through this HOKA shoes review, take a second to look over some highlights of the brand:

 - Offers a carefully crafted line of performance shoes for men and women